 Through a non-profit, he's already raised nearly half of the funds, which he'll put toward restoring the façade of the deteriorating building.
 In the few exterior images of the building that Stratford has managed to unearth, the building is brick-faced, a stark contrast from the tan plaster on the outside of the building today.
-Where there are two arched windows today, there were archways with the hand painted one on the exterior of today's theatre.
+Where there are two arched windows today, there were archways with doors, something that Stratford hopes to correct.
+And he'd like to recreate the historic Teatro Carmen sign seen in the image, a much grander version than the hand painted one on the exterior of today's theatre.